-Garmin recently released the Garmin Edge 520 Plus, which is of course an update of the very popular Garmin Edge 520, which caused a lot of excitement when it was released in 2015.
-This post aims to give you all the information you need to choose between the original Garmin Edge 520 and the brand new Edge 520 Plus.
+Garmin recently released the Garmin Edge 520 Plus, which is of course an update of the very popular Garmin Edge 520, which caused a lot of excitement when it was released.
+This post aims to give you all the information you need to choose between the original Garmin Edge 520 and the newer Edge 520 Plus.
 First there is a chart that highlights the key differences.
 Then I discuss those differences.
 Then I offer some advice on which Garmin Edge to buy, based on your needs.
 If you don’t have enough time to read all of this, you can jump to the Bottom Line on which Garmin Edge bike computer is right for you.
 Otherwise, please read on!

 First off, here is a chart that highlights the differences between these two bike computers.